May 24, 2022

 1. Speaking Roles: Speaking roles in particular go hand in hand with sponsorships.
 For instance, when BigMarker sponsors an event, we typically offer the use of our virtual event platform in exchange for a presenting role and branding.
 Because your sponsors are going to have expertise in a topic related to your event, it’s a natural opportunity to provide value for both sponsor and attendee.

 3. Live Demos: Even better, participants can interact with sponsors and their products in real time through demos and experiential modules, which are available on most virtual event platforms.
-Sponsors can either pre-load product demos or conduct them live for participants.
-Not only does this introduce your sponsor to qualified leads in a more natural, practical way, but it adds more experiential activations and conversations for your attendees.
+On BigMarker, sponsors can either pre-load product demos or conduct them live for participants.

 Once you’ve secured your sponsors, set them up for success with proactive communication, onboarding and organization: